 Footpro for footwear (and much more)

-Footpro are our designated retail partner and are the industry leaders in running shoe fitting, gait analysis and custom moulded insoles and orthotics for all sports, all levels of athlete and every day use.
+Footpro are our designated retail partner and are the industry leaders in trail and road running shoe fitting, gait analysis and custom moulded insoles for running shoes and everyday use.

-Comfort and performance is the goal and their team of footwear technicians are mature, knowledgeable and come from a range of health professional back-grounds such as strength and conditioning and podiatry.
+Comfort and performance is the goal and their team of footwear technicians are mature, knowledgeable and come from a range of health professional back-grounds.

 The right footwear – what advice have we got: